 1. I skew hands on.

 This means I like to get in the weeds of research.
 I love thinking critically about study design, developing clever ways to measure what we’re trying to study, and most importantly, learning new techniques and staying on the cutting edge of research methods.
-I love when you teach me new technical concepts and very much want to encourage those conversations.
-In our meetings, we will discuss anything from how to design a particular study, the status of code / system we’re building, results (graphs are very much encouraged to guide discussion), and framing of our papers.
+I love when you teach me new technical concepts and very much encourage those conversations.
+In our meetings, we will discuss anything from how to design a particular study, the status of code / system we’re building, results (graphs are encouraged to guide discussion), and framing of our papers.
 I will likely not be

 in the code with you (though I do like to code... so don’t hold me to this).
 When the time comes to write up our paper, I will be very engaged and help to write the whole paper.